spwhitton/consfigurator/README.rst

 Let's get as much as we can out of all that existing distro policy-compliant work!

-[some features described in the preceding are not yet implemented, but Consfigurator's design should permit them to be soon]
+*Some features described in the foregoing are not yet implemented, but Consfigurator's design should permit them to be soon.*

 .. _Propellor: https://propellor.branchable.com/
 .. _GNU Guix System: https://guix.gnu.org/